 Accumulating vs Distributing ETFs

-These two ETFs differ in how they handle the dividends they receive.
+As a general rule, these two types of ETFs differ in how they handle the dividends they receive.
 Accumulating ETFs automatically reinvest the dividends into the fund.
 Meanwhile, distributing ETFs will distribute these dividends to you.

 Both ETFs will incur the same dividend withholding taxes.
 However, one type of ETF may be more tax efficient in certain countries compared to the other.